Jennifer L. Lawless: Career

+Authorship

 With Richard L. Fox, Lawless is the co-author of three books: "It Takes A Candidate: Why Women Don't Run for Office".
 "It Still Takes A Candidate: Why Women Don't Run for Office" and "Running from Office: Why Young Americans Are Turned Off to Politics".
 She is also the author of "Becoming a Candidate: Political Ambition and the Decision to Run for Office", and of multiple Brookings Institution reports, which Emerge America, the Women’s Campaign Forum, and other women’s organizations that recruit female political candidates frequently utilize for their own work.

 Electoral history

 In 2006, Lawless ran for the U.S. House of Representatives in the Democratic Primary in Rhode Island's 2nd congressional district.
-She did not win the primary and has not run in another election.
-Through her work at the Women & Politics Institute and her position as a board member of Emerge America she remains active in the political arena.
+She did not win the primary and has not run in another election since.